Aboriginal and Torres Strait Islander

 Aboriginal and Torres Strait Islander people hold a special place in Australian society.
 They are descendant from the original inhabitants of this country and their traditional cultures are among the oldest surviving cultures on Earth.

-The training of community service workers to raise awareness of the history and the current circumstances of Aboriginal and Torres Strait Islander peoples is an important part of service providers becoming more inclusive in their service delivery.
+Training community service workers to raise awareness of the history and current circumstances of Aboriginal and Torres Strait Islander peoples is essential for service providers to become more inclusive in their service delivery.

-As an organisation, community service providers should undertake measures to provide a service which is inclusive towards Aboriginal and Torres Strait Islander clients.
+As organisations, community service providers should undertake measures to make their services inclusive to Aboriginal and Torres Strait Islander people.

 Cultural competency training